“The aim of the Nordic countries is to be carbon neutral and to demonstrate leadership in the fight against global warming.”

-According to Jakob Louis Pedersen, the report identifies not only potential solutions but also structural challenges that will benefit all countries if solved:
+According to Niki Bey, the report identifies not only potential solutions but also structural challenges that will benefit all countries if solved:

 - In our work, we have seen that the sector representatives lack awareness and knowledge on Nordic best practices as well as past and current sector efforts.
 We hope our report will change that because shared knowledge, common ambitions and partnerships are all vital to really strengthen the collaborations on carbon neutrality across the Nordics.